alg810/CardServerProxy/README.0.9.0.txt

 defined that has the matching caid/ident the message will be handled within that profile.
 If there are multiple matching profiles, it becomes necessary to configure which ones should be considered for matching.
-In case of the extended-newcamd port, this is achieved by using the exclude-profiles element (listing the names of those that profiles that should not be matched).
+In case of the extended-newcamd port, this is achieved by using the exclude-profiles element (listing the names of those profiles that should not be matched).
 So a limitation of the mgcamd/newcs extensions is that it doesn't work if there are multiple cards involved that have the exact same caid+ident (but incompatible traffic/different vendors).
 NOTE: To specify a list of profiles for the chameleon-connectors the config is inverted, so you use the profiles element to select which profiles should be matched (there is no exclude-profiles here).